CompostTea

 -

+We start with locally sourced, high quality solid compost.
 The goal of the brewing process is to feed / oxygenate the existing micro-organisms with enough materials left over to keep the system aerobic and allow for continued microbial growth.
 This is accomplished via:

 Adequate oxygenation to ensure that enough oxygen is diffused into the tea to feed the microorganisms while leaving enough remaining oxygen for continued population growth.